stuhlmueller/logistician/README.md

 **What should I do if something goes wrong during `terraform apply`?**

-Run `terraform destroy -var-file="./parameters.json" -var-file="~/.logistician/config.json" /path/to/logistician/terraform/aws/` in the experiment directory to clean up.
+Run `logistician terminate` in the experiment directory to clean up.

 **How can I log into the cloud instances manually?**